Conditional probability tensor decompositions for multivariate categorical response regression: Simulation studies

 In Figure \ref{R2_KL}, we display the square-root average Kullback-Leibler divergences on the testing set for each of the six methods with $R=2$.
 Focusing first on the top row, where coefficients tend to have smaller magnitude, we see that when $n = 75,$ there is only minor differences between methods.
 When $n = 150$ or $n = 300$, however, we notice that \texttt{Mix-2}, \texttt{Mix-3}, and \texttt{Mix-4} all tend to outperform the other competitors.
 This is not surprising given that each of these methods contains the model with the true number of components as a special case.
 Another interesting aspect of these results is that as $\delta_1$ approaches 0.5, the differences in performance become more apparent.
 This too is not surprising because when $\delta_1 = 0.1$, \texttt{Mix-1} could serve as a reasonable approximation to $\mbP$.
 Results are effectively the same when $\sigma_{\beta} = 2$, except that differences between the methods are more pronounced even in the case that $n = 75$ or $n = 150.$

-We display analogous results for the data generating model with $R = 3$ in Figure \ref{R3_KL}.
-Here, we see results similar to those when $R =2$.
-Specifically, when $n = 75$ and coefficient magnitudes are (relatively) small, there is little distinction between the methods.
-As $n = 150$, we see a more clear seperation between the versions of our method with different numbers of mixture components.
-Recall that when $R =3$, $(\delta_1, \delta_2, \delta_3) = (\delta_1, 2/3 - \delta_1, 1/3)$ so that when $\delta_1 = 1/3$ (rounded to 0.33 in the figure), all three components are equally weighted, whereas when $\delta_1 = 0.58$, one could expect that $\mbP$ can be well approximated by $R =2$ components.
-Indeed, in both top and bottom rows of Figure \ref{R3_KL}, we see the difference between \texttt{Mix-2} and \texttt{Mix-3} is more pronounced when $\delta_1 = 0.33$ relative to when $\delta_1 \geq 0.5$.
-Just as in the case with $R =2$, the magnitude of the regression coefficients $\bolbeta_{mr}$ appears to have an effect as well.
+We display analogous results for the data generating model with $R = 5$ in Figure \ref{R5_KL}.
+Here, $(\delta_1, \dots, \delta_5) = (\delta_1, (1 - \delta_1)/4, \dots (1 - \delta_1)/4).$ Overall, we see results similar to those when $R =2$.
+Specifically, when $n = 300$ and coefficient magnitudes are (relatively) small, there is little distinction between the methods.
+As $n = 450$, we see a more clear seperation between the versions of our method with different numbers of mixture components.
+Notably, we see that as $\delta_1$ increases, \texttt{Mix-2} performs more similarly to \texttt{Mix-5} and \texttt{Mix-7}.
+This makes sense as when $\delta_1 = 0.67$, four of the five components make relatively small contributions to $\mbP.$ Just as in the case with $R =2$, the magnitude of the regression coefficients $\bolbeta_{mr}$ appears to have an effect as well.
 Specifically, when $\sigma_\beta = 2$, the difference between estimators is much greater than under similar settings with $\sigma_\beta = 1.$

-In Section S2 of the Supplementary Material, we present results for the same set of competitors under identical data generating models, but using Hellinger distance as a performance metric.
+In Section S3 of the Supplementary Material, we present results for the same set of competitors under identical data generating models, but using Hellinger distance as a performance metric.
 In brief, relative performances are very similar to those based on KL divergence.

+In the Supplementary Material Section S2 and S3, we include results for numerous additional simulation studies.
+These include simulation studies with $R \in \{6, 7, 8, 9 \}$, and simulation studies under two types of model misspecification (including when $Z$ depends on $\mbX$).
+In brief, our method appears reasonably robust against misspecification.